Life seems like a joke, out to get you when you least expect it.

-Really, it is.
-People disappear from your life but it’s not until after they’re gone that you realize how much you liked being around them.
-Or you realize what being truly happy means because you’ve known absolute sadness.
+People disappear from your life, but it’s not until after they’re gone that you realise how much you liked being around them.
+Or, you understand what being truly happy means because you’ve known absolute sadness.
 Or you start appreciating silence because you know how loud, annoying and horrible noise can be.
-Life is a joke so, it makes you learn lessons by applying the opposite of what you want.
+Life seems like a joke so; it makes you learn lessons by applying the opposite of what you want.
 Life is a joke in an ironic way.

 I’m almost too afraid to think about it, let alone write about it just in case Murphy finds me again.
-I’d like to think that I live my life being positive at all times and I won’t allow any negativity in my life.
-After all that, I believe those bad moments were open books from which I could learn from and did I learn?
-I most definitely did.
-Fast.
-And loads.
-A chance to become wise before I had one gray hair on my head.
-I will not write about everything because I want to keep some bits and pieces private but from what I will write you might get a general idea of how Murphy attacked me left, right and center…
+I’d like to think that I live my life being positive at all times and I don’t allow any negativity in my life.
+I believe those sad moments were open books from which I could learn from.
+A chance to become wise before I even had one grey hair on my head.

 If anything, life is a joke.
 It plays around with you like you are just a rag doll in the wind.
 It is a joke because we live complicated lives; we meddle with illnesses, death, hard work and living too little.
 And this is where Murphy’s Law will find us.